zMoooooritz/go-let-loose/README.md

 ---

+## 🚨 Warning

+> [!WARNING]
+> The `rconv2` API is currently in **beta**.
+It does not yet support the full feature set of the `rcon` v1 API.
+Use it with caution.
+> This API will be expanded as the official `rconv2` receives updates.
+> Keep in mind that the `rcon` v1 protocol will be deprecated in the not too distant future.
+The new `rconv2` API aims to be as similar to v1 as possible to ease the transition.

+---

 ## 📖 Usage

+### Using the `rcon` API

-Below is an example of how to use the `go-let-loose` module in a Go project:
+Below is an example of how to use the `go-let-loose/rcon` module in a Go project:

 ```go
 type Printer struct{}